Teriks/LibLSLCC/README.md

 See GPL-LICENSE.txt for license.

+Note:
-This project contains an installer for the code editor application which requires the WiX Toolset.  see: http://wixtoolset.org/ if your having trouble loading the installer project.
+	This solution contains an installer project for the code editor which requires the WiX Toolset to build.  see: http://wixtoolset.org/ for the WiX Toolset download if your having trouble building the installer project.

 TODO: readme..